What’s Trending in Dentistry for 2019?

 There’s also a trend toward including spa treatments, including upright massage and reflexology, in a practice’s suite of services.
 Offering fringe benefits like these can help attract affluent patients and not coincidentally, they can drive positive online reviews, too.

+Ready to take your dental practice to the next level?
 Do you need help keeping your website and other dental marketing materials current to reflect and capitalize on industry trends?
 Click the button below for a free, no-pressure consultation to help you figure out how to modernize your dental marketing strategy and start expanding that patient base.